 Tidbits About Me

-- I’m a Los Angeles girl, born and raised, but currently split my time between LA and San Diego.
+- I’m a Los Angeles girl, born and raised, but currently live in the San Francisco Bay Area.

 - I’ve always been a tomboy, and have developed a great love for menswear, especially when I get to wear it!

 - My favorite fashion designers/brands are Marissa Webb, Rag & Bone, and J.Crew.
 And these lovely ladies are my style muses.

 - For better or worse, my hair is naturally curly and can be terribly stubborn (aka, please forgive the frizzies and bad hair days on the blog.
 There will be many. =P ).

 - I have a degree in microbiology and have worked in biotech doing cancer research.
 I love chatting science!